 1. Manages the work of the CAG

-Works with the CSE and CAG to organize the agenda and provide backup for each CAG meeting, chairs the meeting, sees that the meeting notes are properly reviewed, archived, and distributed, and tracks meeting action items.
+Works with the Event Director and CAG to organize the agenda and provide backup for each CAG meeting, chairs the meeting, sees that the meeting notes are properly reviewed, archived, and distributed, and tracks meeting action items.
 The CAG Chair is a full participant in CAG meetings and may vote or make motions.

 - Leads and is accountable for the financial planning for CAG.

 - Leads the implementation of policies as directed by CAG.

 - Leads the multi-year strategic work for the annual SIGGRAPH conference including identifying issues, assembling appropriate groups to address issues and propose strategic directions, reviewing the reports of such groups, leading the discussion of such reports through to a decision by CAG and EC as appropriate, and seeing that the recommendations as approved are implemented.

 - Leads CAG work in recruiting future conference chairs and participates in the orientation of new conference chairs.